-The Master of Business Administration Degree will be granted upon successful completion of the graduate business program curricular requirements.
-The Southeastern Oklahoma State University administration and the faculty and staff of the John Massey School of Business are dedicated to the continuous improvement of business education.
-The Master of Business Administration Degree is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+The Master of Business Administration Degree will be granted upon successful completion of the graduate program curricular requirements. business The Southeastern Oklahoma State University administration and the faculty and staff of the John Massey School of Business are dedicated to the continuous improvement of The Master of business education.
+Business Administration Degree is accredited by the Association to Advance Collegiate Schools of Business (AACSB).